Hannibal – Barcelona to Rome

 Hannibal Bike Tour Food and Wine

-The Hannibal is more than a European bike tour, it is a true culinary odyssey, our samples coming from the great foodie regions of Catalonia - Spain, Languedoc - France and Emilia Romagna - Italy.
+The Hannibal Odyssey is more than a European bike tour, it is a true culinary odyssey.
+Our samples come from the great foodie regions of Catalonia, Spain; Languedoc, France and Emilia Romagna, Italy.
 So much great and well earned food to enjoy!

 Can Roura, St Marti, Spain